hypothesis/onboarding/.github/ISSUE_TEMPLATE/onboarding.md

 ---
-name: New team member onboarding
+name: New engineer onboarding
-about: Onboarding task list for a new team member, their manager and their buddy
+about: Onboarding task list for a new engineer, their manager and their buddy
 title: Onboarding <USERNAME>
 labels: ''
 assignees: ''